Wife of Mexican drug kingpin ‘El Chapo’ sentenced to 3 years in prison

 Lichtman, in seeking a shorter prison term for his client than the prosecutor wanted, said Coronel’s safety has been imperiled by loose-lipped federal authorities.

 In sentencing her to less time than Nardozzi asked for, Contreras said, “Her husband’s long-term incarceration makes it highly unlikely she will return to the cartel’s work, given that her efforts were tied directly to him.”
-And he said no amount of prison time for Coronel would impact the Sinaloa Cartel’s business.
+And he said no amount of prison time for Coronel would affect the Sinaloa Cartel’s business.